A historic landmark connects the past and future of land use.

 The West Monitor Barn offers a quintessential Vermont event location.

 The magnificent post and beam interior is full of rustic charm and regularly hosts weddings, milestone celebrations, meetings, and conferences.
 Enjoy a green event at the West Monitor Barn: a solar orchard generates more power than the campus uses.
-Guests can source organic vegetables, poultry, and flowers from the property.
+Guests can source vegetables, poultry, and flowers from the property.
 Caterers enjoy a large commercial kitchen.
 Proceeds support youth development and conservation programming.

 Find photos, details, and rental info at the West Monitor Barn website.